stevleibelt/typer-dramatiq-example/README.md

 * cd into the project path
 * `docker compose exec cli-dev bash`
 * `python /app/cli.py send-a-a`
-  * This results in a log message like `worker-dev  | [2024-09-26 15:45:27: The message in a_a is: The message is love`
+  * This is not working, no message was produced
 * `python /app/cli.py send-a-b`
-  * This results in a log message like `worker-dev  | [2024-09-26 15:47:32: a_b sleeping has been finished`
+  * This is not working, no message was produced
 * `python /app/cli.py send-b-a`
+  * This results in a log message like `worker-dev  | [2024-09-26 21:29:36]: This is b_a speaking`
   * This is not working, no message was produced
 * `docker compose exec valkey-dev sh`
 * `valkey-cli`